Boose77/resume_skills/README.md

 ## <ins>Endpoint and Application Deployment</ins>
 ### *MicroSoft SCCM* -
-* Helped implement into the company
+* Implemented SCCM into the company as part of a team.
-* Deployed endpoints via task sequence
+* Deploy desktops and laptops via the Task Sequence.
-* Deployed software via deployment task and software center
+* Deploy software through the distribution task and through the Software Center.
-* Pulled reporting from SCCM to help asset management

-I have experience implementing SCCM in a company environment.
-After implementation was complete, SCCM was used on a daily basis for hardware and software deployment, asset management, and reporting.
+* Deploy scripts to our endpoints for reasons like registry/reboots/OS settings
+* Pull reports for asset management.
+* Upgrade the SCCM console as needed.

 ### *MicroSoft Intune* -
 I helped implement InTune to manage our mobile devices in the company.
 This required creating compliance policies, configuration profiles, and conditional access policies to secure company data on mobile devices.
 ### *IGEL / UMS* -